danilo94/Psi2.0/README.md

 # Psi 2.0

-A tool for build a debug infrasctu
+A tool for build a debug infrascture for CPU-FPGA intel accelerators

 ## Getting Started